postgis/postgis-workshops/postgis-intro/sources/en/geography.rst

 .. image:: ./geography/cartesian_spherical.jpg
   :class: inline

 You can treat geographic coordinates as approximate Cartesian coordinates and continue to do spatial calculations.
-However, measurements of distance, length and area will be nonsensical.
+However, measurements of distance, length and area will be **nonsensical**.
 Since spherical coordinates measure **angular** distance, the units are in "degrees."
 Further, the approximate results from indexes and true/false tests like intersects and contains can become terribly wrong.
 The distance between points get larger as problem areas like the poles or the international dateline are approached.

 For example, here are the coordinates of Los Angeles and Paris.